 This study raises important issues for policy around the governance, patronage and funding of second-level schools.
 While guidelines have been drawn up by the Department of Education and Skills regarding the recognition of new second-level schools, including the need for applicants to demonstrate parental demand for a particular patron, many education stakeholders have pointed to a continued lack of transparency in the procedures used and how the final decisions are made.
-It would therefore appear that a broader consultation process, involving strong parental input (similar to the procedures in primary schools), should be explored in order to ensure that a new school (voluntary secondary, vocational, community/comprehensive or Educate Together) meets the needs of the community.
-Where schools with different patronage are to amalgamate, the awarding of patronage could be decided by the community in conjunction with other relevant parties.
+It would therefore appear that a broader consultation process, involving strong parental input (similar to the procedures in primary schools), should be explored in order to ensure that a new school (voluntary secondary, vocational, community/comprehensive or Educate Together) meets the needs of the awarding of patronage could be decided by the community in conjunction with other relevant parties.
 In addition, where amalgamation of two or more Catholic schools is seen as the best outcome, joint/single patronage by one of the patrons could be considered.